The Major League Baseball draft took place from June 3 through 5 with several local players hearing their names called during the event.

 Blessed Trinity Catholic product CJ Abrams was the sixth overall selection by the San Diego Padres in the first round.
 The infielder had a stellar senior campaign for the Titans with a .431 batting average, three home runs, 42 runs scored, 27 RBIs and a slugging percentage of .723.
 He also stole 33 bases.
 Abrams was named the Gatorade Georgia Baseball Player of the Year for 2019.
 He was also on the 2018 Perfect Game All-American Classic team and a 2018 Under Armour All-American Game invitee.
 Abrams has signed his professional contract with the Padres.

-Lovett alumnus Aaron Schunk, who just completed his junior season at the University of Georgia, was selected by the Colorado Rockies in the second round and was the 62nd pick overall.
+Lovett alumnus Aaron Schunk, who just completed his junior season at the University of Georgia, was selected by the Colorado Rockies in the second round and was the 62nd selection overall.

 Postseason honors for Schunk included receiving the John Olerud Two-Way Player of the Year Award.
-As a utility player, he was named a first team All-American by Baseball America and the College Baseball Foundation.
-Schunk was a second team All-American by the American Baseball Coaches Association (ABCA) and the National Collegiate Baseball Writers Association.
-Third-team All-America honors came from D1Baseball.com and Perfect Game/Rawlings.
-Schunk was a first team All-South Region selection by ABCA/Rawlings and an All-SEC second team pick as a third baseman.
+As a utility player, he was named a First Team All-American by Baseball America and the College Baseball Foundation.
+Schunk was a Second Team All-American by the American Baseball Coaches Association (ABCA) and the National Collegiate Baseball Writers Association (NCBWA).
+Third-Team All-American honors came from D1Baseball.com and Perfect Game/Rawlings.
+Schunk was a First Team All-South Region selection by ABCA/Rawlings and an All-SEC Second Team pick as a third baseman.
 He was also named to the SEC Community Service Team.

-Schunk signed a professional contract with the Rockies for $1.1 million and made his debut for the Short Season Class A Boise (Idaho) Hawks in the Northwest League June 16.
+Schunk signed a professional contract with the Rockies and made his debut for the Short Season Class A Boise (Idaho) Hawks in the Northwest League on June 16.